Mudbill/dds-lwjgl/README.md

 dds-lwjgl currently has a selection of restrictions, as I originally developed this for a very specific purpose.
 Please consider these.

 * Supports loading standard 124 byte headers (not extended D3D headers)
-* Supports loading the compression formats: DXT1, DXT3, DXT5
+* Supports loading the compression formats: DXT1, DXT3, DXT5, ATI2
-* Supports reading 2D Textures with and without included mipmaps (though the mipmaps are currently discarded)
+* Supports reading 2D Textures with and without mipmaps
-* Supports loading 3D Cubemap textures with and without mipmaps (though mipmaps are discarded here as well)
+* Supports loading 3D Cubemap textures with and without mipmaps
 * Does not support volume maps.
 * Does not support legacy formats.